pyexcel/pyexcel-ods/README.rst

     from pyexcel.ext import ods

-Reading from a ods file
+Reading from an ods file
 -----------------------

 Here is the sample code::